mbzuai-oryx/CoVR-VidLLM-CVPRW25/README.md

 # CoVR-VidLLM-CVPR25

 ## Description

-This repository contains the code for CoVR-VidLLM workshop CVPR-2025.
+This repository contains the code for baseline model implementation used for CoVR-VidLLM workshop CVPR-2025.

 Please visit our [Workshop Page](https://eval.ai/web/challenges/challenge-page/2443/overview) for more details.